A Configuration Options

 Name = value

-The equals sign (=
+The equals sign (=) is mandatory.

 If a property happens to to be given more than once, only the last value is retained.
 The “multi” properties are an exception to this rule; multiple entries are aggregated into a list.